“No good deed goes unpunished.”176Please respect copyright.PENANAXxvIJEMVDq

 The room exhaled.

-Only then did Boyle’s hand close around Demi’s sleeve, the courtesy gone from the gesture.25Please respect copyright.PENANAzXHbd12FVn
+Only then did Boyle’s hand close around Demi’s sleeve, the courtesy gone from the gesture.

-Behind them the Russian’s voice rose above the din for the first time, no longer conversational but carrying with parade‑ground force.
+Behind them, the Russian’s voice rose above the din for the first time—no longer conversational but carrying with parade‑ground force.
+“Madam Lovato,” he said evenly, each word measured, deliberate, “when you take that tone with me, you do not address a man.”

 The effect on the crowd was immediate and electric, as if a current had been thrown.
 Boyle did not look back.